JVanderpool-repos/JVanderpool-repos/readme.md

-# 👋 Hi, I'm JVanderpool
+# 👋 Hi, I'm John Vanderpool

 Welcome to my GitHub profile!
 I'm a passionate data analyst with a strong foundation in Python, data visualization, and storytelling through data.
 My projects reflect a commitment to clean code, reproducible workflows, and insightful analysis.